-- Leading lines: Leading lines draw a viewer's eyes in a particular direction -- railroad tracks, rivers, fallen trees, are all things that can be used to funnel the viewer's eyes across the screen to a particular object.
+Leading lines draw a viewer’s eyes in a particular direction — railroad tracks, rivers, fallen trees, are all things that can be used to funnel the viewer’s eyes across the screen to a particular object.

-- Lead Room: Lead room is nose room for moving objects, like a moving horse or a car -- leave space for the horse or the car to move into rather than crowding the side of the screen.
+Lead room is nose room for moving objects, like a moving horse or a car — leave space for the horse or the car to move into rather than crowding the side of the screen.

 Be wary of what’s behind your subject.
 Through the viewfinder you’re often very concentrated on the principle and don’t realize until later that there is a telephone pole growing out of their head or a window sash that looks surprisingly like an arrow going in one ear and out the other.
 The background can also be used to add to your shot.
 When interviewing your grandfather about his experience in the war, for example, hanging his uniform or a map in the background, slightly out of focus, can add visual interest and useful information to the shot.